apache/incubator-graphar/README.md

     $ ./release/parquet-graphar-label-example < {path_to_graphar}/dataset/bloom/bloom-43-nodes.csv
 ```

-### LDBC Workload
+### End-to-End Workload

-Once the LDBC dataset is converted into the Parquet and GraphAr format, you could run the LDBC workload using the command on SF30 like below:
+Once the LDBC dataset is converted into the Parquet and GraphAr format, you could run the LDBC workload using the command like below:

 ```bash
     $ ./release/run-work-load {path_to_dataset}/sf-30/person_knows_person {path_to_dataset}/sf-30/person_knows_person-vertex-base 165430 70220 delta
 ```

 Please refer to the `script/run-is3.sh`, `script/run-ic8.sh`, and `script/run-bi2.sh` for complete end-to-end LDBC workload execution.

-### Integration with GraphScope

 [TODO: add more details]
 Refer to the [Documentation](https://graphar.apache.org/docs/libraries/cpp/examples/graphscope) about the implementation of integrating GraphAr with GraphScope.
 And Refer to the [GraphScope](https://graphscope.io/docs/storage_engine/graphar) to learn how to use GraphAr inside GraphScope.